 To learn more about the topics you can expect to learn from a university-level International Relations programme with Immerse, download a syllabus overview.

-Skills and Career Prospects with International Relations?
+Skills and Career Prospects With International Relations?

 What skills will you gain from studying International Relations?
 What are the career options open to you after graduation?
 Read International Relations Career Prospects Guide to learn more.